freifunk-gluon/gluon/docs/package/gluon-mesh-batman-adv.rst

 to only forward multicast to this port if an according multicast listener on this link was detected.

+Further limitations: IGMP/MLD snooping switches (e.g. "enterprise switches") behind the client network of a node (LAN ports) are unsupported.
+It is advised to disable IGMP/MLD snooping on those enterprise switches for now or to at least manually mark the port to the Gluon router as a "multicast router port".

 Alternatively, the filtering of IGMP/MLD reports can be disabled via the site.conf (which is not recommended in large meshes though).
 See :ref:`site.conf mesh section <user-site-mesh>` for details.